 Gold trading has always been an attractive prospect for investors looking to diversify their portfolios, hedge against economic uncertainties or simply capitalize on its intrinsic value.
 Over the past several years, however, online platforms and an increase in dealers has made gold easier to trade than ever.
 Yet with greater accessibility also comes questions of regulation: “are gold dealers regulated?” and if so “to what extent”.
 In order to provide an in-depth examination of regulation within gold markets.
-In particular, this post examines regulatory frameworks currently in place as well as risks that come from unregulated markets
+In particular, this article examines regulatory frameworks currently in place as well as risks that come from unregulated markets

 Gold Dealers and Their Role